Best One Bar Build for ESO: PvE Tier List

 Templar Heavy Attack Cons

-• Not Highest Damage – for those looking to max damage, the Templar falls behind the Sorcerer in single-target.
+• Not Highest Damage – For those looking to max damage, the Templar falls behind the Sorcerer in single-target.

-• Needs Bar Space – like many classes, you just need some more bar space to cast more DoTs.
+• Needs Bar Space – Like many classes, you just need some more bar space to cast more DoTs.

-• Low Mobility – if you’ve ever played a templar, you know how dreadful their mobility is and that’s true on a one bar build.
+• Low Mobility – If you’ve ever played a templar, you know how dreadful their mobility is and that’s true on a one bar build.

 Sorcerer | S+ Tier